Serbia

 • Language of the Serbian patent application

 The official language of the Serbian patent application is Serbian.
-The application may be filed in any other foreign language; however the Serbian translation must be submitted within two months from the date of receipt of the invitation issued by the IP Office.
+The application may be filed in any other foreign language; however, the certified Serbian translation must be submitted within two months from the date of receipt of the invitation issued by the IP Office.

 • Priority document